agilecrm/javascript-api/README.md

 ```
 - Success data :

-**data** parameter of the success callback is returned in the following format
+**data** parameter of the success callback is in the following format

 ```javascript
 Object {value: "QA"}